Integrative Biometeorology

 Micrometeorology for better atmospheric models and biological discovery

-We are a research lab at North Carolina State University.
-Our goal is to study how the biosphere and hydrosphere affect processes in the atmospheric boundary layer.
-With our research, we seek to improve air quality, agricultural, and weather models, and in parallel, push discoveries in understudied biological processes.
+We are a research laboratory at North Carolina State University.
+We study land-atmosphere interactions seeking to improve air quality, agricultural, and weather models, and in parallel, push discoveries in understudied biological processes.
 Please see our core research areas below.

-The height of the atmospheric boundary layer drives the dilution of contaminants and other trace gases at the Earth’s surface; therefore, it is vitally important to create accurate atmospheric and weather models.
-Our team investigates to what extent biophysical processes drive the height of the atmospheric boundary layer and how we can produce better parameterizations for models with applications to the wind energy sector, air quality, forest fires, and urban heat island effect, among others.
+The land exerts a strong influence on the state of the atmosphere, particularly in the atmospheric boundary layer (ABL), which extends from the surface to an elevation of ~1-2 km.
+The height of the ABL drives the dilution of contaminants and other trace gases at the Earth’s surface and affects the temperature and humidity we experience.
+Our team investigates to what extent biophysical processes drive the height of the atmospheric boundary layer and how we can use this information to produce better predictions of air quality, extreme temperature, and water stress, among others.

 Wetlands offer multiple ecosystem services, including habitat for flora and fauna, improvement of water quality, and carbon sequestration.
 However, wetlands can also emit large amounts of methane and the processes by which this methane is emitted to the atmosphere remain understudied.
 Understanding how much carbon these wetlands sequester and the main environmental and biological drivers of methane emissions will allow us to create more accurate models and better predict how these ecosystems will react to climate change.

+Many agricultural lands are located in water-scarce areas where optimization of water use is a necessity.
 Our goal is to improve estimates of evaporation from different crops and natural systems to aid water management decisions.
-With the use of the the eddy-covariance technique we can measure water exchange at a desired location, and with ancillary measurements, create models that can be later applied to other areas in combination with satellite data and reanalysis data from climate and weather models.
+With the use of the eddy-covariance technique, we can measure water exchange at a desired location, and use this information to validate current models built with remotely sensed and reanalysis data.